 Unearthed Unified Scale Hammer of the Qin Dynasty — National Museum of China

-Emperors and powerful officials should be capable of establishing systematic rules in regard to govern, control, evaluate, award and punish their subordinates, in order to make sure that every position is served well by the proper person.
+Emperors and powerful officials should be capable of establishing systematic rules regarding governing, control, evaluate, award, and punish their subordinates, to make sure that every position is served well by the proper person.

 Societies keep developing and moving forward.

-Therefore, constant reform and relevant adjustment are necessary.
+Therefore, constant reform and relevant adjustments are necessary.

 Imitating and worshiping the systems of the past empires is a big retroversion.